-Environmental enrichment in housing mice especially in a certain caging condition with good welfares in laboratories can be a major key determinant in accurate and reliable research results in in-vivo studies (Clarkson et al. 2020).
-Many studies had proven that barren, restrictive and socially deprived housing conditions (enrichment) interfere with development and functioning of brain, behavioural activities (Pham et al. 2005, Garner, 2005, Arakawa, 2018).
-Many authors suggest that the use of enrichment improve animal welfare, however some other authors inferred that application of various enrichment items might interfere with animal health adversely (Lutz and Novak, 2005, Abou-Ismail et al. 2010, Clarkson et al. 2020).
+Many studies had proven that barren, restrictive and socially deprived housing conditions (enrichment) interfere with development and functioning of brain, behavioural activities (Pham et al., 2002, Garner, 2005, Arakawa, 2010) and breeding of animal models.
+Additionally, inadequate or unstructured (un-enriched) conditions that do not satisfy study animals' specific comfort requirements may trigger aggression and stereotypic behaviours (Key and Hewett 2002, Risedal et al., 2002, Gebhart-Henrich et al., 2005).
+Many authors suggest that the use of enrichment improve animal welfare, however some other authors inferred that application of various enrichment items might interfere with animal health adversely (Lutz and Novak, 2005, Abou-Ismail et al., 2010, Clarkson et al., 2020).
 Enrichments can also affect comparability of scientific results, as even seemingly minor alterations can be a great void on experimental outcomes and interpretation (Toth, 2015).
-Maintenance, sustenance and animal welfare had been a legal issue as requested and directed by European Union in 2010/63/EU statement (EU, 2010).
-In lieu to EU report there is need for proper ethic and practice when using animal model.
 Currently, scientists are more concerned whether or not environmental enrichment would introduce more variability in experimental results than the breeding and maintenance of mice.
-Thus, our research question is "What is the role of simple enrichment in breeding and maintenance of mice model (Mus musculus)?" and our null hypothesis $(H_0)$ is "Simple enrichment can significantly enhance breeding and maintenance of mice model (Mus musculus)".
-Hence, this study
+Hence, this study intends to compare and show the significance of enrichment and un-enriched environment on study mice, most especially on breeding pattern.
+Thus, our research question is "What is the role of simple enrichment in breeding and maintenance of mice model (Mus musculus)?" and our null hypothesis (H0) is "Simple enrichment can significantly enhance breeding and maintenance of mice model (Mus musculus)".